TachibanaYoshino/AnimeGANv2/README.md

 ![](https://github.com/TachibanaYoshino/AnimeGANv2/blob/master/results/Shinkai/concat/26.jpg)

 ## License
 This repo is made freely available to academic and non-academic entities for non-commercial purposes such as academic research, teaching, scientific publications.
 Permission is granted to use the AnimeGANv2 given that you agree to my license terms.
+Regarding the request for commercial use, please contact us via email to help you obtain the  authorization letter.
 ## Author
 Xin Chen